-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment March 12, 2020 Made the decision to cut the policy interest rate by 0.5 percent, which will be effective from April 1, 2020. • • • • March 13 • Changed the effective date of the interest rate cut of April 1, 2020 to March 16, 2020 to bring forward the multiplier effect on the economy, per the Central Bank of Myanmar's directive 2/2020. • • • • March 17 • Established a COVID-19 Fund with capital of MMK 100 billion (approximately USD 71 million) to provide concessional loans to businesses such as CMP business, hotels and tourism and SME sectors, which are most vulnerable to the economic effects of the COVID-19 pandemic.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance March 12, 2020 • Made the decision to cut the policy interest rate by 0.5 percent, which will be effective from April 1, 2020. • • • March 13 • Changed the effective date of the interest rate cut of April 1, 2020 to March 16, 2020 to bring forward the multiplier effect on the economy, per the Central Bank of Myanmar's directive 2/2020. • • • March 14 • • • • March 17 • Established a COVID-19 Fund with capital of MMK 100 billion (approximately USD 71 million) to provide concessional loans to businesses such as CMP business, hotels and tourism and SME sectors, which are most vulnerable to the economic effects of the COVID-19 pandemic.
 Provided low-cost loans of USD 86 billion to businesses with 1 percent for 1 year until June 16 and tax deferrals (6 months for income tax and commercial tax payment) to be arranged for the garment manufacturing, hotels and tourism and SME sectors, which are most vulnerable to the economic effects of the COVID-19 pandemic.
-Exempted 2 percent of income tax levied in advance for exports until the end of the 2019-2020 fiscal year. • • • March 24 • Announced cutting the policy interest rate further by an additional 1 percent, to be effective from April 1, 2020. • • • • April 6 • • [The Microfinance Business Supervisory Committee (MBSC)] Issued the Directive No. (2/2020) for the convenience of clients to obtain emergency loans, withdraw voluntary savings, and repay their loans on their own volition, abiding by the instructions of COVID-19 Response Central Committee. • • April 9 Announced the lowering of banks' RRR from 5 percent to 3.5 percent for the April 9-September 30, 2020 period • Announced that car dealers will be granted a two-month import license extension.
-Adjusted the method for calculating liquidity ratios such that the haircut ratio for 1-year or longer-maturity treasury bonds changes to 10 percent instead of 50 percent, for the April 9-September 30, 2020 period. • April 11 • Lifted import license fees for pharmaceutical and pharmaceutical raw materials. • • • April 12 • • Announced that borrowers will be allowed to delay repayments to microfinance and other non-bank financial institutions. • • April 22 • • [The Financial Regulatory Department] Instructed local, joint venture and foreign life insurers to report the Corporate Social Responsibility (CSR) and Emergency Responsive Action Plan for their policyholders during the COVID-19 period once every two weeks. • • April 27 • Announced cut to the policy interest rate further by an additional 1.5 percent, effective May 1, 2020.
-Developed the COVID-19 Economic Relief Plan (CERP) whereby the Financial Regulatory Department (FRD) of the Ministry of Planning, Finance and Industry • • •
+Exempted 2 percent of income tax levied in advance for exports until the end of the • • March 19 • 2019-2020 fiscal year. • • March 24 • Announced cutting the policy interest rate further by an additional 1 percent, to be effective from April 1, 2020. • • • March 28 • • • • April 6 • • • [The Microfinance Business Supervisory Committee (MBSC)] Issued the Directive No. (2/2020) for the convenience of clients to obtain emergency loans, withdraw voluntary savings, and repay their loans on their own volition, abiding by the instructions of COVID-19 Response Central Committee. • April 9 Announced the lowering of banks' RRR from 5 percent to 3.5 percent for the April 9-September 30, 2020 period • Announced that car dealers will be granted a two-month import license extension.
+Adjusted the method for calculating liquic ratios such that the haircut ratio for 1-yea or longer-maturity treasury bonds change to 10 percent instead of 50 percent, for th April 9-September 30, 2020 period.
+April 11 • Lifted import license fees for pharmaceutical and pharmaceutical raw materials. • • April 12 • • Announced that borrowers will be allowed to delay repayments to microfinance and other non-bank financial institutions. • April 22 • • [The Financial Regulatory Department] Instructed local, joint venture and foreign life insurers to report the Corporate Social Responsibility (CSR) and Emergency Responsive Action Plan for their •

-Contributor: Xianguo (Jerry) Huang (Jerry.Huang@amro-asia.org) Updated October 30, 2020
+Contributor: Xianguo (Jerry) Huang (Jerry.Huang@amro-asia.org) Updated January 6, 2021